 Alexander the Great Drachm Ring

 A very fine ring featuring an Alexander the Great silver Drachm coin set in a modern 18ct gold frame and a round hoop produced from 5 grammes of gold.
 The frame is marked with a London hallmark, hand crafted by a Hatton garden jeweller.
 The coin’s face displays the profile head of Alexander wearing the skin of the Nemean lion, facing right.
-The reverse of the coin displays the god, Zeus, enthroned on the left, holding an eagle in his right hand and a sceptre in his left; the legend, AΛEΞANΔPOΣ, is on the right; various monograms in the field.
+The reverse of the coin displays the god, Zeus, enthroned on the left, holding an eagle in his right hand and a sceptre in his left.
+The Greek inscription ΑΛΕΞΑΝ∆ΡΟΥ is written vertically to the right of the figure of Zeus.
+The legend, written in the genitive case, translates as, ALEXANDROY, meaning [the coinage] ‘of Alexander’.
 This side can be partially seen through the back of the frame.

 Condition: Very fine, suitable for modern wear.